Mr. Ofer Vicus reports

-Aduro Clean Technologies is a developer of patented water-based technologies to chemically recycle waste plastics; convert heavy crude and bitumen into lighter, more valuable oil; and transform renewable oils into higher-value fuels or renewable chemicals.
-The company's hydrochemolytic technology activates unique properties of water in a chemistry platform that operates at relatively low temperatures and cost -- a game-changing approach that converts low-value feedstocks into 21st century resources.
-With funding and support from Bioindustrial Innovation Canada, the company has developed a prepilot reactor system to upgrade heavy petroleum into lighter oil.
+Aduro Clean Technologies is a developer of patented water-based technologies to chemically recycle waste plastics, convert heavy crude and bitumen into lighter, more valuable oil and transform renewable oils into higher-value fuels or renewable chemicals.
+The company's hydrochemolytic technology activates unique properties of water in a chemistry platform that operates at relatively low temperatures and cost, a game-changing approach that converts low-value feedstocks into 21st-century resources.
+With financing and support from Bioindustrial Innovation Canada, the company has developed a prepilot reactor system to upgrade heavy petroleum into lighter oil.

 We seek Safe Harbor.